The Elements of Differentiable Programming: Summary

 \item By using a Hessian chain rule, we can develop a ``Hessian backpropagation''.
 While it is reasonably simple for computation chains, it becomes computationally prohibitive for computation graphs, due to the cross-product terms occurring with fan-in.

 \item A better approach is to use Hessian-vector products (HVPs).
-We saw that there are four possible methods to compute HVPs, but the forward-over-reverse method is a priori the most efficient.
-Similarly as for computing gradients, computing HVPs is only a constant times more expensive than evaluating the function itself.
+We saw that there are four possible methods to compute HVPs, but the forward-on-reverse method is a priori the most efficient.
+Similarly to computing gradients, computing HVPs is only a constant times more expensive than evaluating the function itself.

 \item The Gauss-Newton matrix associated with the composition $\ell \circ f$ can be seen as an approximation of the Hessian.
 It is a positive semidefinite matrix if $\ell$ is convex, and can be used to build a principled quadratic approximation of a function.
 It is equivalent to the Fisher information matrix in the case of exponential families.
 Gauss-Newton-vector products can be computed efficiently, like HVPs.